Tuesday, September 11, 2001

 I’m taken back in time by reruns of movies I’ve watched over the years that display the Twin Towers, The Pentagon, and the earlier days of flying that I was familiar with.
 Die Hard, Coming to America, Independence Day, and Ghostbusters.
 Happy and less fearful times that bring lots of reminiscing of life.

-A few years after 9/11, I gave a lecture as part of a college senior capstone project.
+A few years after 9/11, I gave a lecture as part of a university senior capstone project.
 It was on bioterrorism.
 It was hard to fight back the nerves of the public speaking project on a very raw subject.
 We also did a fund raising project.
 It was a giveaway of plush teddy bears dressed up in firefighter gear, complete with the helmet and reflective stripes on their jackets.
 An American flag in hand.

 Speaking of traveling, I flew on a plane shortly thereafter.
 Suspicions everywhere were incredibly high.
 Passengers suspected each other.
 We no longer smiled nor struck up friendly conversations of our coming and going.
 It was an uneasy for quite some time.
 The airport experience was no longer a carefree extension of any trip.